gjwdyk/Notes-K8s/README.md

 # Notes on Kubernetes and NGINX+ as Kubernetes Ingress Controller

-This repository builds a Kubernetes Cluster within a AWS VPC using CloudFormation template as well as bash scripts.
+This repository builds a Kubernetes Cluster within a new AWS VPC using CloudFormation template as well as bash scripts.
 The Kubernetes Cluster is built from N units of EC2 Ubuntu servers (where N can be between 1 to 9 worker nodes).
 There is only one K8s Master Node built on this repository.

 Why not use AWS EKS instead?
 To have the exposure of provisioning and/or managing the K8s Master Instance, as not everyone who wants to implement containerization service can do it on EKS.
 Some of us still need to build our own Kubernetes Cluster.